devikrishnar/osp-ocp-vm-migration/README.md

 EOF
 ```

-**TODO : EDIT TO MAKE IT CLEARER - As the OpenStack AIO host and the OpenShift cluster worker node(s) are on the same network subnet, the interface connected to *ExternalNet* external network and the secondary interface the bridge interface connects to are on the same subnet.
-Hence the VM's *ExternalNet*
-network IP address in OpenStack can be retained in OpenShift Virtualization as well.**
+As the external network that the VM connects to is the same in both OpenStack and OpenShift Virtualization, the VM's *ExternalNet* network IP address in OpenStack can be retained in OpenShift Virtualization as well.

-With this the required network configuration mapping for the VM is created.
-Now the migrated VM can be started by associating it with the created storage and network mappings.
+With this the VM's required network configuration is created in OpenShift Virtualization.
+Now the migrated VM can be started in OpenShift Virtualization with the newly created storage and network configurations.

-*Note*: In case you want to follow the second method for mapping OpenStack's internal network *Network100*, you need to create another bridge interface and make it available in the *migration* namespace using another *Node Network Configuration Policy* and *Network Attachment Definition* combo.
+*Note*: In case you want to follow the second method for setting up OpenStack's internal network *Network100*, you need to create another bridge interface and make it available in the *migration* namespace using another *Node Network Configuration Policy* and *Network Attachment Definition* combo.

 ## Part 4 - Start the migrated VM in OpenShift Virtualization